 Alfalfa only.
 Formulation and use may vary.
 Follow directions for product used.
-Use on pure stands established at least one year.
+Use on stands established for at least one year.
 Provides good to excellent control of foxtail, barnyardgrass, and sandbur.
-Established annual brome will be controlled if mechanical incorporation is used in spring.
+Established downy brome (cheatgrass) will be controlled via tillage if mechanical incorporation is used in spring.